The Republic of Slovenia is a civil law country with three primary forms of not-for-profit organizations (NPOs):

 Ordinarily, private institutes are not subject to this requirement.
 A private institute may, however, seek permission from the relevant government authorities to provide public services.
 If permission is granted, the private institute becomes an "institute with public rights," and possesses the rights, obligations, and responsibilities of a public institute (Article 23, Institutes Law).

 Foundations are required to engage in public benefit activities (Article 2, Foundations Law).
-Like private institutes, foundations can seek authorization to provide public services.
+Similar to private institutes, foundations can seek authorization to provide public services.
 If authorization is granted, a foundation possess the rights, obligations, and responsibilities of a public institute (Article 24, Institutes Law).

 IV.
 Specific Questions Regarding Local Law